zolex/vom/docs/README.md

 ### Factory Methods

-Alternatively to inject values in the model's constructor, it is also possible to configure factory methods on the model.
+An alternative to injecting values in the model's constructor, it is also possible to configure factory methods on the model using the `VOM\Factory` together with the `VOM\Argument` attributes.

 ```php
 #[VOM\Model]